-The capital structure of the Group consists of debt, which includes borrowings, lease liabilities and loans from related parties disclosed in Note 15 and Note 16, net of cash and bank balances, and equity attributable to equity holders of the Company, comprising issued capital, reserves and accumulated losses as disclosed in Note 17 to Note 24.
-The Group's and Company's strategies, which were unchanged from 2019, are to maintain a strong capital base so as to maintain market confidence and to sustain future development of the business.
+The capital structure of the Group consists of debt, which includes borrowings, redeemable convertible bond and lease liabilities disclosed in Note 16, Note 17 and Note 18, net of cash and bank balances, and equity attributable to equity holders of the Company, comprising issued capital, reserves and accumulated losses as disclosed in Note 19 to Note 26.
+The Group's and Company's strategies, which were unchanged from 2020, are to maintain a strong capital base so as to maintain market confidence and to sustain future development of the business.

 The Board of Directors reviews the capital structure on an annual basis.
 As part of this review, the Board considers the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the Board, the Group will balance its overall capital structure through the payment of dividends, new share issues and share buybacks as well as the issue of new debt or the redemption of existing debts.
+Based on recommendations of the Board, the Group will balance its overall capital structure through the payment of dividends, new share issues and share buy-backs as well as the issue of new debt or the redemption of existing debts.

-Except as mentioned above and disclosed in Note 21, neither the Company nor any of the subsidiaries are subject to externally imposed capital requirements.
+Except as mentioned above and disclosed in Note 23, neither the Company nor any of the subsidiaries are subject to externally imposed capital requirements.

-For the financial year ended 30 June 2020 (Amounts in thousands of Hong Kong dollar ("\$'000"))
+For the financial year ended 30 June 2021 (Amounts in thousands of Hong Kong dollar ("\$'000"))

-36. FAIR VALUES OF FINANCIAL INSTRUMENTS
+39. FAIR VALUES OF FINANCIAL INSTRUMENTS